 Anecdotes from Student Questions.
 In the last two years or so, several of our former students have visited us to ask questions pertaining to their current course projects.
 Strikingly, although their questions varied in topic, all questions fit a disturbing pattern.
 In each case the students began by saying "we just have one question," implying that only one 'simple' obstacle stood in the way of completing their project.
-After a few minutes of discussion, and discovering that their question was not so simple, and that it led to new questions, the students would concede that only a week remained in which to complete the project.
+After a few minutes of discussion, and discovering that their question was not so simple, and that it led to new questions, the students would concede that only a week remained in which to complete the final project.
 Seeing that a week was not nearly enough time to adequately address their new realizations, the students would declare that their initial, though incorrect, assessment of the problem would be "good enough," and that furthermore, they were sure that their instructor did not intend the problem to be as complicated as it now appeared to be.
-Below is an example that recounts one specific case, told from the point of view of the first author, paraphrased and slightly modified for brevity and simplicity.
+Below is an example that recounts one specific case, told from the point of view of Prof. Papadopoulos, paraphrased and slightly modified for brevity and simplicity:

-Two former students came to ask me for some help with a class project from another instructor's class.
-Their project was to analyze the stresses in a hook used to lift prefabricated walls upright.
+Two former students came to ask for some help with a class project from another instructor's class.
+Their project was to analyze the ability of a hook (used by a crane) to raise prefabricated walls upright.
 The hook was approximately J-shaped, with a lip.
-The hook grips one end of the wall and lifts, while the other end of the wall remains in contact with the ground.
+The hook would grip one end of the wall and lift, while the other end of the wall remained in contact with the ground.